BLOGS AND OTHER TIDBITS

 The Aga and I: A 1960s Perspective

-My mother pictured here with my little sister, is a woman who can handle almost anything with grace and good humor.
-England in the mid-1960s
+My mother is a woman who can handle almost anything with grace and good humor.
+England in the mid-1960s tested that theory considerably.
+To me,

 A Letter is Waiting for You